 In this tutorial, we went through the steps to set up an FTP server in Ubuntu 18.04 using vsftpd Ubuntu.
 We also covered configuration changes to make the server more secure and avoid security breaches.

 We hope that this article helped you set up the FTP server.
-If you have any feedback, let us know in the comments below.
+If you have any feedback or questions, please let us know in the comments below.

 People also read: